juliavolponi/harryPotter_Quiz/README.md

 ## User Stories
 * As a first-time user, I want to be able to start the quiz easily.
-* As a user, I want clear instructions on how to answer each question.
 * As a user, I want immediate feedback on whether my answer was correct or incorrect.
 * As a user, I want to see my total points and a message based on my performance at the end of the quiz.